airbytehq/airbyte/docs/integrations/sources/xero-migrations.md

 # Xero Migration Guide

+## Upgrading to 1.0.1

+Rather that generating the `access_token`, you can now use the `client_id` and `client_secret` to authenticate your source.

+We've changed the grant_type to `client_credentials` to offset the authentication flow to Xero.
+This will allow you to authenticate your source with the `client_id` and `client_secret` instead of the `access_token`.

+Visit the Xero documentation - https://developer.xero.com/documentation/guides/oauth2/auth-flow for more detailed information about how to get access token.

 ## Upgrading to 1.0.0

 The authentication schema is now using `access_token` instead of Oauth 2.0.
 Visit the Xero documentation - https://developer.xero.com/documentation/guides/oauth2/pkce-flow for more detailed information about how to get access token.